Ben Gordon (footballer, born 1991): Non-league spells

 Gordon signed for National League side Chester on 30 October 2015, but he was released in January 2016 having failed to make a league appearance for the club.
 He had only made the bench on three occasions in the National League, although he did make an appearance in the Cheshire Senior Cup in a 10–1 win over Winsford United in November.

 Returning to his native Bradford, Gordon signed for National League North side Bradford Park Avenue in March 2016.
 He made his debut as a substitute in the 3–1 win over Harrogate Town on 28 March.

 On 27 July 2016, Gordon joined National League club Woking on a one-year deal.
 On 6 August, he made his Woking debut in a 3–1 home defeat against Lincoln City, being replaced in the 78th minute by fellow new signing Max Kretzschmar.

 On 21 September, after failing to impress under manager Garry Hill, Gordon made the switch back to the National League North to join Boston United.
 Three days later, he made his debut in their 1–0 away victory against Altrincham.
 Gordon's first goal for Boston tied the scores after 15 minutes of their 3–1 victory at home to Curzon Ashton on 20 December.
 After appearing 23 times and scoring once for Boston in all competitions, Gordon was released at the end of the 2016–17 campaign.

 On 1 September 2017, it was announced that Gordon had signed for Boston's county rivals Gainsborough Trinity.
 However, after only featuring twice for Gainsborough, Gordon was released a month later.
 He joined Northern Premier League Premier Division club Shaw Lane, where he played regularly for the rest of the 2017–18 season, before re-signing for Gainsborough Trinity for 2018–19.

 In May 2019, he was announced as a new player for Matlock Town.
 He made 25 appearances in the Northern Premier League Premier Division and a further 13 in cup competitions, and then dropped a division to join Pontefract Collieries in August 2020.
 He made 12 appearances in the 2020–21 season disrupted by the COVID-19 pandemic, chose to stay on for the 2021–22 campaign, but left in October 2021 for divisional rivals Yorkshire Amateur.

+Ahead of the 2022–23 campaign, Gordon made the move to Northern Counties East League Premier Division side, Eccleshill United.